MarcelGarus/server/blog/draft comptime.md

 }
 ```

-Because of these checks, if you compile the code with an invalid struct, you get an error.
+Because of these checks, if you try to compile the code with an ill-formed struct, you get an error.
 For example, if one of your syscall functions takes a parameter of an unexpected type, the compiler will yell at you:

 ```text